 Skip to content

-How Is Brighton's North Laine District Inspiring a New Wave of Comm... - Brighton good news story
+How Is Brighton's North Laine District Inspiring a New Wave of Comm... - positive community news from Brighton, England

-How Is Brighton's North Laine District Inspiring a New Wave of Community Music?
+How Is Brighton''s North Laine District Inspiring a New Wave of Community

 Brighton’s North Laine district is becoming a beacon of creativity with a new music project that brings together individuals with dementia to compose and record original songs.
 This initiative not only unlocks memories and emotions for the participants but also strengthens community bonds through the power of music.